 - For quart containers or smaller, a 100cc oxygen absorber will work.

-- For containers larger than a quart and up to 1 gallon, 400 cc absorber will work.
+- Secondly, for containers larger than a quart and up to 1 gallon, 400 cc absorber will work.

 - For containers larger than a gallon and up to 5 gallons, 400 cc’s per gallon will work.